 H. Hatch closing devices which are screwed or bolted to the deck can be included;

-I. Pulpits, stations, and or lifelines, if permanently installed, can be included;
+I. Pulpits, stanchions, and or lifelines, if permanently installed, can be included;

 J. All other equipment shall be removed.